department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/mvp/user-testing-1.md

 ### User Testing Session 1 - Tim Hudak, VEO

-- Wanted 4 Audiences -- so w/o that option he discovered he could just typed in additional audiences -- e.g. and their families and survivors
+- Wanted four Audiences -- so w/o that option he discovered he could just typed in additional audiences -- e.g. and their families and survivors
 - Can't edit existing promos -- you have to remove and add
 - For photo additions: Save & Select vs. Save & Insert is confusing
 - Picking Content Governance was missed every time.